Diseases & Conditions

 Some people who have a DVT develop long-term symptoms in the calf, a condition called post-thrombotic syndrome.
 Post-thrombotic syndrome is caused when damage to the veins results in venous hypertension—or higher than normal blood pressure in the veins.
 This increased pressure can damage the valves that control blood flow through the veins.
 This allows blood to pool at the site—sometimes causing lasting impairment.

-Patients with post-thrombotic syndrome may experience symptoms that can greatly impact the quality of life, including pain, swelling, skin changes, and leg sores.
+Patients with post-thrombotic syndrome may experience symptoms that can impact their quality of life, including pain, swelling, skin changes, and leg sores.

 Symptoms of DVT occur in the leg affected by the blood clot and include: